kurator-dev/kurator/docs/proposals/rollout/rollout.md

 Unified rollout only requires the user to declare the required API configuration in one place, and Kurator implements subsequent validation releases based on that configuration.

-In Kurator, you can choose to distribute applications with the same configuration to multiple clusters for authentication.
+In Kurator, you can choose to distribute applications with the same configuration to multiple clusters for validating new features.
 Test new features in different cluster environments with default or custom metrics.
 Reduce manual effort by automatically publishing when tests succeed and rolling back when tests fail.

 - **Unified Rollout**
     - Supports unified configuration of releases for multiple clusters.
 Achieve the deployment configuration of the application to be distributed to the specified single or multiple clusters.